1. About edoxaban

 Occasionally, you can have serious bleeding from taking edoxaban.
 This can be dangerous and needs urgent medical attention.

-Urgent advice: Contact your doctor or anticoagulant clinic, or go to A&E straight away if:
+Urgent advice: Contact your doctor or anticoagulant clinic, or go to A&E now if:

 - you have red pee or black poo